 A US-based contract manufacturer has been secured and is ready to begin production with the capacity to produce around 50K units per month as we scale.

-Our initial focus on the consumer space with our launch product is just the first step in our long term roadmap to growth.
+Our initial focus on the consumer space with our launch product is just the first step in our long-term roadmap to growth.
 In order to capture a larger market share and continue scaling the company exponentially, we are planning on rolling out a B2B model in the future.
 This will provide Culina with new revenue streams and will offer a valuable, tech-driven solution for businesses.

 Commercial kitchens consume a huge amount of energy — roughly 2.5 times more per square foot than any other commercial space, according to the EPA.

 The Foodservice Consultants Society International (FCSI) estimates commercial kitchen equipment is often only 50% efficient.
-The challenge with reducing energy consumption in commercial kitchens is that it’s neither practical nor affordable to replace all kitchen equipment or redesign entire work spaces.
+The challenge with reducing energy consumption in commercial kitchens is that it's neither practical nor affordable to replace all kitchen equipment or redesign entire workspaces.

-In an effort to reduce CO2 emissions, some governments are offering incentives to business who can cut back on their carbon footprint.
+In an effort to reduce CO2 emissions, some governments are offering incentives to businesses that can cut back on their carbon footprint.
 In the UK, Enhanced Capital Allowances allow businesses to benefit from 100% tax relief on their qualifying capital expenditure on energy-saving equipment.
 This can provide a cash flow boost and an incentive to invest in energy-saving equipment which normally carries a price premium compared to less efficient alternatives.